-Famous for its uniquely dense texture, dark color, rich and robust taste; this is the cake that takes the cake.
-This beloved rum soaked fruit cake is highly revered and sought after during Christmas time as well as weddings and celebrations.
-If you've never had this cake, at first glance it may resemble that of a chocolate cake, but the deep dark color comes from the main ingredient- dried macerated fruits.
-Prunes, currants, raisins, and glaced cherries are chopped finely then soaked in red wine and dark rum for months and years on end.
-The fruit mixture is added to cake batter along with aromatic flavorings and warm spices.
-When baking, my home is fragranced with the cake's citrusy notes.
-It smells like Christmas is in the air.
+If you’ve never had black cake, at first glance, it may resemble that of a chocolate cake, but the appearance comes from the main ingredient- dried fruits.
+Prunes, currants, raisins, and glaced cherries are chopped finely and then soaked in red wine and dark rum for months and years on end.
+The fruit mixture of wine, aromatic flavorings, and warm spices is added to a cake batter and baked low and slow.
+Once the cake is done, rum is poured on top, and the cake is left to set.

 Growing up, I remember having black cake at weddings and Christmas time.
 The black cake made for weddings always had a layer of almond paste and royal icing on top, then adorned with little silver sugar beads.
 I especially loved the piece of black cake that was right under the almond paste.
 Mmm!
-Whenever we baked it during Christmas time, we never iced.
+Whenever we baked it during Christmas time, we never iced it.
 Nowadays, I think people make it the way they like.

 About The Recipe